Click here

 ZWO Seestar S50

-In our 2023 Smart Telescope guide was published, the ZWO Seestar S50 had just been announced at the NEAF show in the USA.
+When our 2023 Smart Telescope guide was published, the ZWO Seestar S50 had just been announced at the NEAF show in the USA.
 It began shipping some months later.
 Since then, they've become a global success story and we've sold a huge number of them here at BINTEL.
 For example, we've had multiple occasions where more than 100 of these little Seestar S50 have been shipped to customers on a single day.

 If you're interested only in astro imaging, the ZWO Seestar S50 might be your best option for an affordable Smart Telescope.
 It comes in a sturdy foam carry case, a table top tripod, internal filters and an external Solar photo for taking photos of the Sun and its sunspots.

 While it's now 18 months old, ZWO have offered multiple upgrades to the Seestar S50 via app updates with more on the way.
-For example, a "mosaic" feature is currently in beta testing.
-This lets you take multiple images from a larger region of the sky and assemble them into a single image.

 DWARF Lab